 Every year, you will build up a pension at a rate of 1/49th of the amount of pensionable pay (and assumed pensionable pay) you received in that Scheme year if you are in the main section of the Scheme.
 You will build up a pension at half this rate if you are in the 50/50 section of the Scheme.

 The amount of pension built up during the Scheme year is added to your pension account and revalued at the end of each Scheme year, so your pension keeps up with the cost of living.
+The Scheme Year runs from 1 April to 31 March.

-What pay is used to work out my pension from 1 April 2014?
+What pay is used to work out my pension?

 The amount of pension added into your pension account at the end of the Scheme year is worked out using your pensionable pay which is the amount of pay on which you pay your normal pension contributions.